Deconstructing

 kept entertaining with various side shows, intrigues and scandals,

 like electronic ballot, voter-theft, etceteras.
+It keeps the people

-It keeps the people happy that they have a religion, the religion of
+happy that they have a religion, the religion of democracy,

-democracy, watchfully guarded by the
+watchfully guarded by the liberal-conservative corporate nexus of

-liberal-conservative corporate nexus of ABC, NBC, CBS, FOX and CNN on
+ABC, NBC, CBS, FOX and CNN on one side, and the Progressives and

-of the nation on the other.
-The masses go for pilgrimage
+Pacifica non-corporate conscience of the nation on the other.
+The

-happy-happy every four years to do their religious duty.
-It keeps the
+masses go for pilgrimage happy-happy every four years to do their

-priestly oligarchy class also happy, and perpetually in power.
+religious duty.
+It keeps the priestly oligarchy class also happy, and

 The